raghvender98/BI_dasboard/README.md

-A user friendly beautifully designed dashboard created over a Dataset takne from the online repository of datasets and analysed the data finding insights into the data.
+A user friendly beautifully designed dashboard created over a Dataset taken from the online repository of datasets and analyzed the data finding insights into the data.